-Analysis may fail for any of the reasons listed in the section "Volume Group Conversion Limitations" on page 15.
+Analysis may fail for any of the reasons listed in the section "Volume Group Conversion Limitations".

 Messages from vxvmconvert will explain the type of failure and any actions that can be taken before retrying the analysis.
-See "Conversion Error Messages" on page 79 for complete details of specific error messages and actions.
+Refer to "Conversion Error Messages" on page 65 for complete details of specific error messages and actions.